AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 #1 means that the brand is the first recommendation

-#4 and lower means that the brand is visible but may be less noticeable
+#4 and lower means that the brand is visible, but might be less noticeable

-no position means that the brand was not detected in the answer
+no position means that the brand wasn’t detected in the answer

 It’s worth analyzing the position together with the content of the answer.